 Biochemical and Biophysical Principles: The physical and chemical principles underlying biological processes are presented and discussed.
 Topics include thermodynamics, chemical equilibrium, chemical and enzymatic kinetics, electrochemistry, physical chemistry of solutions, and structure and properties of water.
 Elementary concepts of statistical thermodynamics will be introduced as a way of correlating macroscopic and microscopic properties.

-Molecular Biology and Genomics: This course module covers the Molecular Biology and Genomics of both prokaryotes (using E. coli as the model organism) and eukaryotes, with a focus on "model organisms" including yeast, flies, worms, mice as well as humans.
+Molecular Biology and Genomics: This course covers the Molecular Biology and Genomics of both prokaryotes (using E. coli as the model organism) and eukaryotes, with a focus on "model organisms" including yeast, flies, worms, mice as well as humans.
 Both the Molecular Biology (reductionist) perspective and the Genomics (systems biology) perspective will be provided on each topic, and there will be heavy emphasis on mechanism and regulation of fundamental processes in biological information transfer DNA->RNA-> protein.
-This lecture module will cover genes and genomes, transcription and RNA world, replication, chromosome structure and function and genome instability.
+This course will cover genes and genomes, transcription and RNA world, replication, chromosome structure and function and genome instability.

 Organic Mechanisms in Biology: This course deals with the chemical mechanisms of enzymes.
 It is intended to illustrate how catalysis in biological systems can be understood using principles derived from organic reaction mechanisms.

 Cell Structure and Dynamics: The objective of this course is to provide the basics of cell biology, including the structure, function and biogenesis of cellular organelles.
 Also covered are essential concepts on the cytoskeleton, cell-cell and cell-extracellular matrix interactions, cell motility, chaperones, and protein turnover.